Fairy Tales Told for Children. New Collection

 Fairy Tales Told for Children.
 New Collection (Eventyr, fortalte for Børn.
 Ny Samling) is a collection of ten fairy tales by Hans Christian Andersen.
 The tales were published in a series of three installments by C. A. Reitzel in Copenhagen, Denmark between October 1838 and December 1841.

 Contents

 Fairy Tales Told for Children.
 New Collection.
 First Booklet

 Fairy Tales Told for Children.
 New Collection.
 First Booklet (Eventyr, fortalte for Børn.
 Ny Samling.
 Første Hefte) is the first installment.
-Was published on 2 October 1838 and contained three tales:
+It was published on 2 October 1838 and contained three tales: